ItsShaded/Simple-Web-Template/README.md

 ## About

-This was thrown together in a single day to replace my previous personal website.
-I just list some general info about myself here, and refer to some of my projects.
+This was made in 3 days to replace my previous personal website.
+I have listen some of my info and about my projects.

 ## License